-The school uses the Rising Stars program: Switched on Computing, with units designed to match the objectives of the national curriculum.
+The school uses a programme called Purple Mash which has units designed to match the objectives of the national curriculum.

 In the Early Years Foundation Stage children are given a broad, play-based experience of ICT in a range of contexts, including outdoor play.
 The Early Years learning environments feature ICT scenarios based on experience in the real world, such as in role play.

 By the end of key stage 1 pupils should be taught to:

 • Understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following a sequence of instructions

 • Use logical reasoning to predict and computing the behaviour of simple programs

 • Organise, store, manipulate and retrieve data in a range of digital formats

 • Communicate safely and respectfully online, keeping personal information private, and recognise common uses of information technology beyond school.